h4med/RaspberryPi_Configuration/README.md

 dtoverlay=i2c-rtc,ds3231,i2c0
 ```
 Here, the DS3231 is connect to I2C-0 by pins 28 and 29 of CM3.
-Detailed information regarding device tree configuration for Raspberry Pi can be found **[Rpi Overlays](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README)**
+Detailed information regarding device tree configuration for Raspberry Pi can be found at **[Rpi Overlays](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README)**.
-After a reboot we check that hardware set up is ok:
+After a reboot we can check that hardware set up is ok:
 ```
 # i2cdetect -y 0
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f